 - a.
-Electrical Safety: We care about you and the folks you're sheltering with please don't get electrocuted on our watch, or ever?
+Electrical: We care about you and the folks you're sheltering with.
 Keep the generator dry and don't use it in the rain.
 DO NOT touch the generator with wet hands. - b.
-Ventilation: Operate the generator on a dry surface under an open structure.
+Rain Protection and Ventilation: Operate the generator on a dry surface under an open structure.
 Consider buying a generator tent they're designed to keep the generator dry while providing proper air flow.
-You can also make a DIY tent in a pinch, but make sure the tent isn't touching the generator and that you've allowed space at the bottom for enough air flow.
-Consider looking at generator tents online now to see how they're designed. - c.
-Distance: Run it at least 20 ft away from your house or garage.
+You can also make a DIY tent in a pinch out of supplies you may already have, like folding tables and tarps, but make sure the tent/table/tarp isn't touching the generator and that you've allowed space at the bottom for enough air flow.
+If rigging up your own version, consider getting ideas from Reddit or looking at the general design of generator tents online now while you have internet service. - c.
+Distance: Run your generator 10-20 feet away from your house or garage to prevent carbon monoxide poisoning and fires, and point the exhaust away from the house. - d.

-d.
 Fuel and Oil: Use the recommended type of fuel and store it in an approved safety can.
 Same for oil.

-Déja's Tip for Gas

-"You may want to keep an extra container of gas tank at home in case of shortages, as we experienced during Hurricane Ida.
-Make sure it's in a safe container!"
+Déja's Tip for Gas: "You may want to prepare an extra container or gas tank at home in case of shortages, as we experienced during Hurricane Ida.
+Make sure it's a safe container!"

 - e.
 Carbon Monoxide: Install Carbon Monoxide alarms in central locations and outside sleeping areas.
 Alternatively, you can get portable carbon monoxide detectors online for \$15-\$40.
 Even if you don't have a generator, consider getting one of these and bringing it with you if you're sheltering with others who do have a generator.
 Community care! - f.
 Be sure to turn the generator off and let it cool down before refueling. - g.
 Share your power with others when you have it, whether it's through a generator or your power comes back on before others' does.

-Join our Community Power Map to spread the word about your Power Station!
+Join our Community Power Map to spread the word about your Power Station.

 Whew, that was a lot!

-Time for self care...
+Time For Self Care.